 MS-EXCEL is a part of Microsoft Office suite software.
-It is an electronic spreadsheet with numerous rows and columns, used for organizing data, graphically represent data(s), and performing different calculations.
-It consists of 1048576 rows and 16383 columns, a row and column together make a cell.
-Each cell has an address defined by column name and row number example A1, D2, etc. this is also known as a cell reference.
+It is an electronic spreadsheet with numerous rows and columns, used for organizing data, graphically representing data(s), and performing different calculations.
+It consists of 1048576 rows and 16384 columns, a row and column together make a cell.
+Each cell has an address defined by column name and row number example A1, D2, etc. This is also known as a cell reference.

 - Referencing the cell of other worksheets is known as External referencing.